3110/m5atoms3-image-viewer/README.md

 Place the 128 x 128 image files(PNG, JPEG, or BMP) to be displayed in the `data` directory.

-You can transfer your image files in the 'data' directory by selecting "Upload from the PlatformIO menu or invoking the command `pio run --target uploadfs`.
+You can transfer your image files in the `data` directory by selecting "Upload from the PlatformIO menu or invoking the command `pio run --target uploadfs`.

 ## Config file